dasch-swiss/dsp-api/docs/05-internals/design/principles/consistency-checking.md

     `knora-base:hasValue` or a `knora-base:hasLinkTo` (i.e. every
-    property of a resource that points to a `knora-base:Value` or to another resource) is required have this constraint, because the Knora API server relies on it to know what type of object to expect for the property.
+    property of a resource that points to a `knora-base:Value` or to another resource) is required have this constraint, because the DSP-API server relies on it to know what type of object to expect for the property.
 Use of `knora-base:subjectClassConstraint` is recommended but not required.
 2. A class definition should use OWL cardinalities (see [OWL 2 Quick Reference Guide](https://www.w3.org/TR/owl2-quick-reference/))